Pharsalia Woods State Forest

 - Nature Photography/Observation

-Pharsalia Woods State Forest is located in the towns of Plymouth and Pharsalia in Chenango County.
+Pharsalia Woods State Forest, formally New Michigan State Forest, is located in the towns of Plymouth and Pharsalia in Chenango County.
 Access is made easy by the nine mile Civilian Conservation Corps (CCC) Truck Trail that passes atop a forested plateau and offers visitors many perspectives for understanding the landscape's natural and cultural history.

 Recreational use of Pharsalia Woods State Forest has increased substantially in the last ten years.
 Hunting, cross country skiing, mountain biking, snowmobiling, hiking and wildlife observation are some of the more important uses of the forest.
 With six miles of the Finger Lakes Trail and eleven miles of the NYS Snowmobile Corridor Trail, the forest attracts visitors from throughout the region.
 The forest also supports a number of interior nesting bird species and has been designated by the National Audubon Society as an Important Bird Area (IBA).